Gaussians on Fire: High-Frequency Reconstruction of Flames: Implementation Details

 \section{Implementation Details}

 For the static scene optimization, we applied the original 3DGS implementation~\cite{Kerbl2023GaussianSplatting}.
 To account for the underconstrained scene geometry, we increased the depth loss by a factor of \(100\).
-To prevent the introduction of floating artifacts in the background of the scene, we added a set of trainable background Gaussians initialized at the surface of a sphere.
 Furthermore, to avoid the collapse of the scene geometry due to limited view constraints, we disabled the pruning during the densification process.
 We trained for \(10^4\) iterations with standard optimization parameters.

-For the dynamic optimization, we modified the original 3DGS implementation~\cite{Kerbl2023GaussianSplatting} by adding velocity and lifetime parameters.
+For the dynamic optimization, we modified the original 3DGS implementation~\cite{Kerbl2023GaussianSplatting} by adding velocity and lifetime parameters, similar to FreeTimeGS~\cite{Wang2025FreeTimeGS}.
 Each Gaussian additionally received a boolean parameter indicating whether it is to be considered a static background Gaussian or a dynamic fire Gaussian.
 During rendering, the temporal properties regarding position and opacity were purely applied to the Gaussians marked as dynamic.
-The optimization process including gradient-based optimization and densification was left as in the original implementation with the static Gaussians being excluded from both.
+The optimization process including gradient-based optimization and densification was left as in the original implementation.
+To ensure a detailed reconstruction of the dynamic flames, we artificially limited the scale of the dynamic Gaussians by replacing their exponential with a sigmoid activation function, scaled by the voxel size used to initialize the scene.
+To avoid dynamic Gaussians representing parts of the static background that undergo slight temporal variations, we apply an additional \textit{alpha loss} with a weight of \(0.1\).
+For this, we render the scene twice, first as the regular rgb scene, and secondly only the opacity of the dynamic Gaussians.
+Based on the rendered opacity and the pre-processed motion mask, we then compute the additional loss term.
 For a strong initialization of the motion field, we reduced the spatial learning rate by a factor of \(10^{-2}\) for the trainable velocity parameter.
 We trained for \(3 \cdot 10^4\) iterations with a batch size of \(1\), evaluating on the test set at iteration \(1000\), \(7000\), and \(30000\).
 For the further evaluation and comparison, we utilized the trained parameters at the final iteration.